 Grantmaker of the Year Award

-Do you know a government agency, private foundation or community grantor that is doing outstanding things for your community in the grants profession?
-Nominate them for GPA's Grantmaker of the Year!
+Do you know a government agency, private foundation or community grantor that is doing outstanding things for your community and/or in the grants profession?
+Nominate them for the 2019 Grantmaker of the Year Award!

-Formerly known as the GPA Pioneer Award, the Grantmaker of the Year (formerly GPA Pioneer Award) recognizes grantmakers that have improved the way grant professionals do their work and acknowledges outstanding contributions to the field of grantsmanship.
+Formerly known as the GPA Pioneer Award, the Grantmaker of the Year Award recognizes public and private funders that have improved the way grant professionals do their work and acknowledges outstanding contributions to the field of grantsmanship.
 Agencies profiled in the top-scoring applications this year will also participate in an "virtual site visit" from review committee members.

 Nominations are open to members and non-members.